rvarago/absent/README.md

 * It has to provide a predicate _has_value()_ as member function to check the presence of the contained value.
 * It has to provide a member function _value()_ to extract the contained value.

 However, these last two requirements can be adapted by providing template specializations.
-And some adaptors are also available, such as for:
+And some adapters are also available, such as for:

 * ```boost::optional```.